 - Composting at Home: What, Why, and How to Compost

-Creating summer arts, crafts, and activities is a great way to celebrate the rebirth of light and the summer season.
+- Creating summer arts and crafts is a great way to celebrate the rebirth of light and the summer season.
 Here are a few summer art and craft ideas to get you started:

 - Create magnets, necklaces, or keychain charms with cute fingerprint suns.